Asalamu ‘alaikum warahmatula wabarakatuhu

 Now to start this lesson, we begin by reciting the du’a:

-Allaahumma laa sahla ‘illaa maal ja’altahu sahlan wa ‘Anta taj’alul-hazna ‘ithaa shi’ta sahlan.
+Allaahumma laa sahla ‘illaa maal ja’altahu sahlan wa ‘Anta taj’alul-hazna ‘ithaa shi’ta sahlan. (‘O Allah, there is no ease other than what You make easy.
+If You please, You ease sorrow.’)

 There are 28 (or 29 including hamzah) letters in the Arabic alphabet.
 The chart below shows how each letter appears when it is in the beginning, middle or end of a word.
 There are six letters which do not join to the letter after it (on the left).
 These letters are ا د ذ ر ز و

-Last lesson, I did promise to share a diagram with you all to show the makhraj of each letter which is where the sound emanates from.
+The last lesson, I did promise to share a diagram with you all to show the makhraj of each letter which is where the sound emanates from.
 However, I came across this PDF chart which does a much better job.
 It not only demonstrates how the letters look in its different form but has a much better explanation on pronunciation than I could ever try to explain Masha Allah.
 So thought I’d use it instead and Insha Allah, it will help especially with the letters ق ح ه ع.

-You can find a link to the chart here incase you find it difficult to read or would prefer to download.
+You can find a link to the chart here in case you find it difficult to read or would prefer to download.

 Subhanallah If only I saw the chart when I was learning the letters!
 But Alhamdullilah as those of you that do not know the letters will now find it a lot easier.